FV-Cano/SisOP2024/README.md

 <h1 align="center">A.L.<span>GO</span></h1>

 This project was developed for the subject Operative Systems (1st Semester 2024).
 It serves as a conceptualization of an operating system, breaking down its core functionalities into four distinct modules: Kernel, Memory, CPU, and IO Interfaces.
 These modules interact to provide a simplified representation of how an operating system functions.
+The project was developed to fulfill the guidelines of [this document](https://docs.google.com/document/d/1w0PK_ZCUHsvGrVER_rKW7HkqLjHdkC6H0IBsmHUqhS4/edit)

 These are some several key features implemented in this project: